DreamItGetIT/docker-pg-prove/README.md

 ===============

-A [Docker](https://www.docker.com/) image that execute pg_prove to test a a folder of [pgTAP](http://www.pgtap.org) tests within a specific database.
+A [Docker](https://www.docker.com/) image that execute pg_prove to test a folder of [pgTAP](http://www.pgtap.org) tests within a specific database.

 # How to use